 The United States military remains the most powerful fighting force in the world.
 We must keep it that way.
 A strong military is the best way to protect our freedom here at home and promote stability around the world.

-Alabama has a long history of military excellence and hosts five bases across the state: Redstone Arsenal, Maxwell-Gunter, Fort Rucker, Anniston Army Depot, and Ft.
+Alabama has a long history of military excellence and hosts five bases across the state: Redstone Arsenal, Maxwell-Gunter, Fort Novosel, Anniston Army Depot, and Ft.
 McClellan Training Center Alabama National Guard.
 And, after an extensive selection process, Alabama should also soon be the permanent home of U.S. Space Command.

 The men and women at these facilities are integral to our national security and Alabama is proud of their dedication to their fellow Americans.

-We must make sophisticated, sustainable, and serious investments towards armed forces to give them the tools they need to protect the nation.
+We must make sophisticated, sustainable, and serious investments in our armed forces to give them the tools they need to protect the nation.
 We cannot allow ourselves to be outpaced in spending or development by those who wish to do us harm.
-As a member of the Senate Armed Services Committee, I look forward to helping maintain robust funding and supporting strategic plans for research and development.
+As a member of the Senate Armed Services Committee, I am committed to maintaining robust funding to increase the depth and lethality of our armed forces.

-I serve on the Armed Services Committee, which is responsible for authorizing the funding for our military each year through the National Defense Authorization Act (NDAA).
+I serve on the Armed Services Committee, which is responsible for authorizing our military each year through the National Defense Authorization Act (NDAA).
 I work with my colleagues to make necessary investments through the NDAA and support our servicemembers and their families.
 I serve on important subcommittees that position me well to advocate for the American taxpayer and our service members:

 Our military needs to do what it does best – defend our country and its freedoms.
-I wrote to Secretary of Defense Lloyd Austin to press that our military must stay focused on their mission, remain apolitical, and not be subject to “woke indoctrination.”
+I pushed back against the politicization and misuse of our military and opposed nominees from the Biden administration who do not have the temperament and judgement necessary to lead our national defense.